 Empower’s Ultimate Retirement Calculator

 Unlike many retirement calculators, there’s very little information to enter.
-Once you’ve linked your investment accounts to Personal Capital’s Financial Dashboard, it has most of the data it needs to run its simulations.
+Once you’ve linked your investment accounts to Empower’s Financial Dashboard, it has most of the data it needs to run its simulations.

 It doesn’t just assume a set return on investments.
 Instead, it takes your investments, calculates the average return and beta (variability of the return), and then runs 5,000 hypothetical return scenarios.
 The result is a probability calculation of the likelihood that you’ll have enough money in retirement.
 Mine was 93%.

 You can customize the calculator in several ways.
 For example, while it assumes a 4% rate of inflation, you can change that assumption.
 You can also enter spending goals, such as the cost of a trip around the world in retirement.